rynpc/python-poc/README.md

-# Simple Task Manager
+# Task Manager

-A simple command-line task manager application that demonstrates Python best practices and testability.
+A simple command-line task management application built with Python.

 ## Features

 - Add tasks with title, description, and optional due date
-- List all tasks or only incomplete tasks
+- List all tasks or filter by completion status
 - Mark tasks as completed
 - Delete tasks
-- Full unit test coverage with HTML reports
+- Update task details
+- Input validation and error handling

 ## Project Structure